Elderjs/docs/elderguide.com/elderjs.md

 For a full overview of the hooks available, you can reference the [hookInterface.ts](https://github.com/Elderjs/elderjs/blob/master/src/hookInterface/hookInterface.ts) or the hooks list below.

 In short, there is a hook at every major step of the page generation process from system bootstrap (the `bootstrap` hook) all the way to writing html to your computer (on the `requestComplete` hook).

+This repo has a small list of common example hooks that you can use in your project: [https://github.com/Elderjs/hooks/tree/main/hooks](https://github.com/Elderjs/hooks/tree/main/hooks).
+Feel free to make a PR and add your hooks there.

 ### The Goal of Elder.js Hooks